furrer-lab/abn/README.md

 ### Example 2: Restrict Model Search Space

 Based on [example 1](#example-1-basic-usage) we may know that the arc G1->G2 is not possible and that the arc from C -> G2 must be present.
-This "expert knowledge" can be included in the model by banning the arc from b2 to b1 and retaining the arc from g2 to g1.
+This "expert knowledge" can be included in the model by banning the arc from G1 to G2 and retaining the arc from C to G2.

-The ratain and ban matrices are specified as an adjacency matrix of 0 and 1 entries, where 1 indicates that the arc is banned or retained, respectively.
+The retain and ban matrices are specified as an adjacency matrix of 0 and 1 entries, where 1 indicates that the arc is banned or retained, respectively.
 Row and column names must match the variable names in the data set.
 The corresponding column is a parent of the variable in the row.
-Each column represent the parents and the rows the children.
+Each column represent the parents and the row the child.
+E.g. the first row of the ban matrix indicates that G1 is banned as a parent of G2.

 Further we may want to restrict the maximum number of parents per node to 2.